MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!--
 Policies for maintaining this page:
 Cover the latest Canary version.
+But also check for coherence against Edge Stable; if needed, address both extremes (Stable v[n] and Canary v[n+3]) explicitly.
 Keep h2 sections in same order as Microsoft Edge DevTools > Experiments page.
 In the heading and UI steps, keep the checkbox label UI string as-is.
 Include an h2 section for every checkbox that's in public-facing Microsoft Edge DevTools > Experiments page.
 If no info is an an h2 section, comment out the h2 heading & section.
 When a checkbox is removed from all the preview channels, move its section down to "Previously Experimental features which are now regular features" and comment it out.
+Same w/ "on by default" list item if any.
 -->

 Microsoft Edge DevTools provide access to experimental features that are still in development.
 This article lists and describes most of the experimental features which are in the latest version of the Canary preview channel of Microsoft Edge.